 This is hands-down the best shakshuka recipe!
-All my shakshuka tips, plus, tips for making shakshuka for one.
+All my shakshuka tips and secrets, plus how to make shakshuka for one.

 This one is for you!
 Yes, you.
-Even though I have made lots of unique twists on shakshuka from green shakshuka to shakshuka puttanesca, I get requests for classic shakshuka almost weekly!
+Even though I have made lots of unique twists on shakshuka — from green shakshuka to shakshuka puttanesca — I get requests for classic shakshuka almost weekly!
 So I finally wrote out the recipe for y’all.
-Maybe it’s bold to call this the best shakshuka recipe, but I have made shakshuka a lot, so I’ve tried tons of different variations!
+Maybe it’s bold to call this the best shakshuka recipe, but I’ve made shakshuka a LOT and tried tons of different variations.
 Here are all my secrets so you too can make the best shakshuka recipe ever.

-Some tips for shakshuka gold- use good quality ingredients all around.
-Especially the tomatoes- I prefer fire-roasted for extra flavor.
-Don’t skip the tomato paste- it adds even more flavor.
-Add some sort of heat element- I love harissa but some jalapeños or chili pepper flakes add a great touch too.
-Be patient with the eggs as they take a bit of time to cook but also keep an eye on them so you don’t overcook them!
-You don’t want to end up with hard yolks, unless you do, in which case cook them longer.
+Some tips for shakshuka gold: use good quality ingredients all around.
+Especially the tomatoes — I prefer fire-roasted for extra flavor.
+Don’t skip the tomato paste — it adds even more depth.
+Add some sort of heat element — I love harissa but jalapeños or chili pepper flakes work great too.
+Be patient with the eggs as they take a bit of time to cook, but keep an eye on them so you don’t overcook them!
+No one wants hard yolks… unless you do, in which case, cook them longer.

 View this post on Instagram